andrewsadowski/total-shot/README.md

 # fullviewWebshot

 This application parses a text file with URLs, separated by linebreaks, and takes fullview screenshots of them.
 The screenshots are outputted to a output/ directory.

 ## Getting Started

 Compile all URLs you want screenshots of into a text file, separated by line-breaks and name the file url.txt.

 ### Prerequisites

+Recent version of NodeJS and PhantomJS installed.

 ### Installing